Terenceyuyue/varFEM/README.md

 ## 1-D problems

-Folder FEM1D introduces FEM programming of one dimensional problems.
+FEM1D.m and main_FEM1D.m introduce FEM programming of one dimensional problems.
 The assembly of stiffness matrix and load vector is explained in detail.

 ## 2-D Poisson equation
 Folder FEM2D includes the source codes of solving the 2-D Poisson equation.